nstutelberg/Projects/README.md

 # Proposed Plan
    To prepare the data, fix the day and get the day that has the greatest variation in the cross section.
 This would be a day where there is the most models being sold.
 Add a column for each sneaker to act as a dummy variable.
-Run both univariate and multivariate regressions and perform tests on the model fit.
+Run both bivariate and multivariate regressions and perform tests on the model fit.
 Plot results to vizualise the regression line and look for heteroscedasticity and the amount of variance in the prices over time.
 This influences whether log transformations are needed to normalize the data.

 # Findings
    Analysis resulted in the linear regression model found below.
-I limited the independent variables used in the final model to 3, since with more variables, the less impact each independent variable has, and the more likely it is that I would run into a multicollinearity problem, with two independent variables being highly correlated to each other
+I limited the independent variables used in the final model to 3.
+With more variables, the less impact each independent variable has, and the more likely it is that I would run into a multicollinearity problem, with two independent variables being highly correlated to each other

      summary(lm(`Log_Sale_Price` ~ `Log_Days_Since_IPO` + `Solid_Stripe` + `Light_Dark`, data = shoestotal))